laninsky/genetic_diversity_diffs/README.md

   R package version 0.6.2. http://CRAN.R-project.org/package=stringr (for up-to-date citation information run citation("stringr" in R)

 # Version history
+1.0.7: Fixed a bug that had been there since time immemorial which meant that if there were multiple identical haplotypes, the second in the bunch wouldn't have been compared to others.
+Only impacted you if you had identical haplotypes in your haplotype block, and I encountered it because of an error, so likely the code would have broken rather than getting funky results.

 1.0.6: Fixed a [bug](https://github.com/laninsky/genetic_diversity_diffs/issues/1) where blank lines in the haplotype block of the \*.arp file would cause the code to fail.
 Thanks to [Ahmed](https://github.com/Aljumiliy1) for flagging this issue.

 1.0.5: Fixed a bug introduced in 1.0.4 that stopped the code from working when every haplotype in the haplotype block was unique.